dkrasner-debug/technicalprojects/README.md

 ## [Economic Feasibility Scenario - Community Development and Affordable Housing Finance](https://github.com/dkrasner-debug/technicalprojects/blob/main/URB%208680%20Final%20Project%20Presentation.pdf)
 ### Research Question: _Given a particular scenario, created a feasible financial model (sources & uses, pro forma, etc.) for hypothetical LIHTC development._

 Note: This was part of a group school project.
-I was specifically responsible for the analyses that went into slides 8 and 13, which are the real estate pro formas.
+I was specifically responsible for the analyses that went into slides 8, 10, 13, and 14 which are the real estate pro formas and corresponding profit / loss ratios.

 Tools: Excel